nmtu/ImpressumMultaeLinguae/en_(English).md

 ## Contact: `Note: you're required to provide contact info`
 Telephone: `Insert telephone number if available`
-Fax: `Insert fax number if available`
 Email: `Insert email if available`

-## Regulatory Authority:
+## Regulatory Authority `This section is required if you have a registered company or organization`
-Registered in the Commercial Register.
+Register Entry: Registered in the Commercial Register.
 Court of registration: `Insert Handelsregister, i.e., Munich` Registration number: `Insert registration number`